lukebergmann/rating-sasklander/README.md

 <!-- Project Description -->
 ## Project Description
 A simple rating component where users can rate their experience from one (★☆☆☆☆) to five (★★★★★).
-This project is intended as a technical assesment.
+A new confirmation number is generated every refresh.

 <!-- Images -->
 !["Rating Page"](https://github.com/lukebergmann/rating-sasklander/blob/main/my-app/docs/RatingPage.gif?raw=true)